The Website of Artist Charles McGill

 Charles received an MFA from the Maryland Institute College of Art in Baltimore where he was a Ford Foundation Fellow, a BFA from the School of Visual Arts in NYC and an AFA from Keystone Junior College in La, Plume, PA.
 He is also a former attendee of The Skowhegan School of Painting and Sculpture in Maine.

 In 2005 thirty of his drawings illustrated the book, The Six-Spoke Approach to Golf, published by Lyons Press.

 He is currently represented by Pavel Zoubok Gallery in New York City and the Page Bond Gallery in Richmond, Virginia.
 He is an Assistant Professor of Drawing and Painting at the Borough of Manhattan Community College in New York City.
-Charles lives and works out of Peekskill, N.Y.
+Charles lives and works in Peekskill, N.Y.